mailech/AI-Food-Freshness-Monitoring-Platform/README.md

 ---

-### 🚨 Dynamic Alerts
+### 🚨 7.
+Dynamic Alerts

-The platform generates alerts based on important food and storage conditions.
+The platform automatically generates alerts based on important food and storage conditions.

 Alerts can be generated for: